Jankd90/Databases/docs/intro.md

 - Mathematical logic and set theory fundamentals.
 - Data representation and communication protocols (from prior course modules).

-* Working knowledge of **Python** or **C** will aid in understanding examples that integrate database operations with system-level data processing.
+Working knowledge of **Python** or **C** will aid in understanding examples that integrate database operations with system-level data processing.
-DITISEENTESTasdasdasdasdasdasdasd

 ---